 If you’re in the market for a new home, you face a dizzying array of important decisions—decisions that will profoundly impact your life for years to come.
 With so much at stake, maybe you’re wondering whether now might be a good time to get some advice from a personal finance pro.

-A good financial adviser will help you ask the right questions before buying a home.
-For example, even though you might be most interested in the mortgage you qualify for, a good adviser will prompt you to ask, “How much home should I buy, given all of my short and long-term goals and objectives?”
+A good financial advisor will help you ask the right questions before buying a home.
+For example, even though you might be most interested in the mortgage you qualify for, a good advisor will prompt you to ask, “How much home should I buy, given all of my short and long-term goals and objectives?”

 This is the beginning of a discussion that puts your home purchase in proper perspective alongside every other financial goal competing for your limited resources.

 The discussion should address questions including:

 There are no perfect answers to any financial question, including home-buying questions.
 Instead, there’s just an ever-changing continuum of potential risk and reward that must be navigated as thoughtfully as possible.
 The advisor’s job is to help you properly manage both risk and return to arrive at the right answers for you within the context of your overall financial picture.

 To find where a home purchase fits into your overall financial plan, advisors often use a framework that attempts to tie everything together in a cohesive and comprehensive way.
 An ingenious example of this is an approach developed by Charles Farrell, J.D, LL.M. and detailed in his book Your Money Ratios.
 His unifying theory of personal finance is framed as the journey from being a supplier of labor to a supplier of capital.

 Under this paradigm, mortgage debt, for example, is viewed in terms of how it can facilitate (or inhibit) the transition from laborer to capitalist.
 Thus, mortgage debt is acceptable (you need a place to live after all), but only to the extent it doesn’t get in the way of achieving a target savings level—specifically, the amount you need to save to stay on track toward becoming a supplier of capital.